fireteam99/PhotosFX/README.md

 # PhotosFX
 ## Description
 This was the third project for CS213 Software Methodology at Rutgers University.
 The goal was to create a photo album application using JavaFX.
+Created by Ray Sy and Robert Cheng.

 ## Features
 * Clean & responsive UI